kgalvancuesta/portfolio/CA SVM Model/README.md

 Here you will find several sample files of the work I conducted while working for the California Department of Housing for the final SVM.
 Since most of the original files were too large for GitHub, the files you will find here were generated for this portfolio.
 However, I was able to include some of the original work.
 Lastly, the datasets were much too large to include, but it is possible to load a sample SVM on your device.

 ## CAML and XL
 Above you will see slightly edited (so that you may test the portfolio) Python files made to train or load an SVM.
-Additionally, sample Excel functions are under 'XLFunctions'.
-To load an SVM, the Python paths must be edited to match the location of the .SAV file.
+Additionally, sample Excel functions are under 'XLFunctions'. <br> To load an SVM, the Python paths must be edited to match the location of the .SAV file.
 The command can be run in Anaconda as follows:  python CAML_LOAD_SAV.py --c [value for C] --g [value for Gamma]

 ## [Stata Files](https://github.com/kgalvancuesta/portfolio/tree/main/CA%20SVM%20Model/Stata%20Files)
 Under the Stata files section, there are final dataset processors to generate 'test' and 'train' sets for the SVM ensemble.
 You will also find some work-in-progress files, including a specific work day's file.